kasper-piskorski/docs/pages/documentation/5-migration/SQL-migration.md

 Please take a look at our example of [SQL migration](../examples/SQL-migration.html) to find out more.

 ## Where Next?
-You can find further documentation about migration in our API reference documentation (which is in the `/docs` directory of the distribution zip file, and also online [here](https://mindmaps.io/pages/api-reference/latest/index.html)).
+You can find further documentation about migration in our API reference documentation (which is in the `docs` directory of the distribution zip file, and also online [here](https://mindmaps.io/pages/api-reference/latest/index.html)).

 {% include links.html %}